aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 > [!NOTE]
 >
-> The preset names and generated YAML output for `affinity.podAffinity` and `affinity.podAntiAffinity` are identical
+> The preset names for `affinity.podAffinity` and `affinity.podAntiAffinity` are identical.
-> because k8s only checks if values are indented under `podAffinity` or `podAntiAffinity` in a `PodTemplate` to decide which scheduling actions to perform.

 ## ListFromDict
 This input schema accepts a dict with arbitrary key/value pairs and converts them into an unordered list.